-Petitioner Father J.R., by counsel Phillip S. Isner, appeals the Circuit Court of Randolph County's January 6, 2016, order terminating his parental rights to eight-year-old C.R.
+Petitioner Mother A.R., by counsel J. Brent Easton, appeals the Circuit Court of Randolph County's January 6, 2016, order terminating her parental rights to eight-year-old C.R.
 The West Virginia Department of Health and Human Resources ("DHHR"), by counsel Lee Niezgoda, filed its response in support of petitioner's appeal.
-The guardian ad litem ("guardian"), Jeremy B. Cooper, filed a response on behalf of the child partially in support of petitioner's appeal and partially in support of the circuit court's order.
-Petitioner filed a reply.
-On appeal, petitioner argues that the circuit court erred in failing to: (1) enforce the parties' negotiated agreement as it related to disposition; (2) accept the guardian's recommendation as to disposition; and (3) make statutorily required findings with regard to the termination of his parental rights.
+The guardian ad litem ("guardian"), Jeremy B. Cooper, filed a response on behalf of the child in support of the circuit court's order.
+On appeal, petitioner argues that the circuit court failed to make statutorily required findings with regard to the termination of her parental rights and failed to timely enter the dispositional order.